 Interlaken, surrounded by snow-capped mountains and two crystal-clear lakes, is an exciting day trip destination.
 This place is ideal for thrill-seekers since it offers paragliding, skydiving, and many other activities.
 It takes just one hour to drive from Bern to Interlaken.

-Interlaken, Switzerland is an incredibly popular tourist hub in the Bernese Oberland.
+Interlaken, Switzerland is a trendy tourist hub in the Bernese Oberland.
 In Interlaken, you will find walking trails along the River Aare, many souvenir shops, a Japanese garden, and the local mountain Harder Kulm for spectacular views.
 A red funicular takes you from Interlaken to Harder Kulm in 10 minutes, with one departure every half hour.

 If you would like to learn more about Interlaken, check out our article Interlaken: 8 Reasons Why You Should Visit.